AmanSinghNp/ASL-Interpreter-AI/README.md

 ## Training a Custom Model

-This repository includes a pre-trained model (`saved_model/`), but you can train your own to improve accuracy or customize for your needs.
+The model and training data are **generated artifacts** and are not intended to be committed to Git.
+You can train your own model to improve accuracy or customize for your needs.

 ### Option 1: Collect Your Own Data